Collins, Swiatek advance to Australian Open semifinals

 AP Sports Writer

-MELBOURNE, Australia (AP) — Iga Swiatek took three hours in the afternoon heat to beat 36-year-old Kaia Kanepi 4-6, 7-6 (2), 6-3 on Wednesday, with the payoff being a spot in the Australian Open semifinals against Danielle Collins.
+MELBOURNE, Australia (AP) — Seventh-seeded Iga Swiatek rallied to beat 36-year-old Kaia Kanepi 4-6, 7-6 (2), 6-3 on Wednesday and move into an Australian Open semifinal against Danielle Collins.

-“This match was crazy,” the 20-year-old, 2020 French Open winner said.
-“First set I think my mistake was I had so many break points, I felt like I missed my chances.
-In the second set, … I felt like she’s playing so fast that I can’t be tight.
-I had to finish my forehands.”

-The temperature hit 36 degrees Celsius (97 degrees Fahrenheit) on Day 10, continuing a week of hot days at the year’s first Grand Slam tournament.
+The 20-year-old, 2020 French Open winner took 3 hours in temperatures reaching 36 degrees Celsius (97 degrees Fahrenheit) to secure her spot in the final four in her third trip to Melbourne Park.

-Collins won the opening match on Rod Laver Arena before the heat peaked, swinging it in her favor with a key service break in the final game of the opening set on her way to a 7-5, 6-1 victory over Alize Cornet.
+Collins won the opening match on Rod Laver Arena, swinging it in her favor with a key service break in the final game of the opening set on her way to a 7-5, 6-1 victory over Alize Cornet.

 No. 115-ranked Kanepi made her Grand Slam debut in 2006 but was playing in the quarterfinals in Australia for the first time, completing a career set after making it to the last eight twice at each of the sport’s three other major tournaments.